 Here’s another urban scene, “Industrial Dallas,” with what looks like the Medical Arts Building in the background.

 I always love to see artistic renderings of the Dallas skyline, and I really like these two city scenes which are so different from McClung’s usual subject matter.

 Florence McClung (née White) was born in St. Louis in 1894.
 Her family moved to Dallas, and she eventually studied art under several of Dallas’ finest instructor-artists (including Frank Reaugh).
 After several years as a college art instructor in Waxahachie, she began to participate in numerous group shows, juried shows, and one-man shows, reaching the peak of her career in the 1930s and 1940s.
 She died in 1992 at the age of 97.
 Art-wise, that spans the years from Toulouse-Lautrec to Banksy!

-I had a hard time finding photos of her, but I managed to find two: her senior photo that appeared in the 1912 yearbook of Dallas High School (more commonly known today as Crozier Tech) (where, incidentally, she was in the Art Club with Allie Tennant who went on to become a noted sculptor, best known for her Tejas Warrior at the Hall of State in Fair Park), and a photo that appeared in The Dallas Morning News in 1940.
+I had a hard time finding photos of her, but I managed to find two, including her senior photo that appeared in the 1912 yearbook of Dallas High School (more commonly known today as Crozier Tech) (where, incidentally, she was in the Art Club with Allie Tennant who went on to become a noted sculptor, best known for her Tejas Warrior at the Hall of State in Fair Park).

 “Industrial Dallas” is from a January, 2016 auction catalogue from David Dike Fine Art.